vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageDecimation.md

                 tidx + \
                 tidy*d_outputDimensions[0] + \
                 tidz*d_outputDimensions[0]*d_outputDimensions[1];
 ```

 <!-- ======================================================================= -->
-Here, we calculate the input-index the current block is responsible for.
+<div style="margin-top: 8mm;"></div>

+Next, we produce the mapping that corresponds to the mapping from the block-address to the input-matrix address.
+This is done in the following manner.

 ```C
     // Getting the coordinates of the pixel for which we wanna filter const int tidx_input = tidx*samplingFactor;